RainbowMiner/RainbowMiner/README.md

     - **AMD**: [AMD Adrenalin 2021 Edition 21.8.2](https://drivers.amd.com/drivers/non-whql-radeon-software-adrenalin-2020-21.8.2-win10-64bit-aug25.exe) - if you run into trouble, try older versions.
 4. If your rig contains AMD graphic cards, RainbowMiner's overclocking features rely on MSI Afterburner, you should install and run it: [Download](http://download.msi.com/uti_exe//vga/MSIAfterburnerSetup.zip)

 Finally: check, if Powershell 7 is in your PATH, because RainbowMiner will not run correctly, if the path to powershell is missing.
-Sometimes "C:\Program Files\PowerShell\7" has to be added manually to the PATH environment variable after installing Powershell 6.
+Sometimes `C:\Program Files\PowerShell\7` has to be added manually to the PATH environment variable after installing Powershell 6.
 Here is a nice tutorial, how to add to PATH environment variable https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/amp/

 A note on Windows Nvidia drivers.
 Recommended lite-packed versions are available for direct download:

 ### Ubuntu 18.x Pre-requisites

 (This section is WIP!
 Want to help?
 Make an [issue](https://github.com/RainbowMiner/RainbowMiner/issues) or a [PR](https://github.com/RainbowMiner/RainbowMiner/pulls)))

 Debian-based distros will be more-or-less the same as these instructions.